 - Excellent suction

 - Useful home mapping

 - Loud operation

 - Robot takes a week to learn surroundings

 I’m too lazy to robot vacuum.

-I don’t feel like making sure the dog bowl isn’t in the way, moving the shoes out of the middle of the entryway, and moving my laptop cord and cellphone chargers so the robot doesn’t eat them.
-I also don’t feel like emptying the dustbin on a regular basis.
+I don’t feel like making sure the pet’s bowls aren’t in the way, moving the shoes out of the middle of the entryway, and moving my laptop cord and cellphone chargers so the robot doesn’t eat them.
+Most of all, I don’t feel like emptying the dustbin on a regular basis.
 Time is money as they say.

 Recently, I was given the opportunity to review a new robot vacuum by Shark called the IQ Robot.
 What does the Shark IQ Robot have over the gazillion other robot vacuums on the market?
 Is it prettier?
 Smarter?
 Will it fold my laundry?
 What makes it so special?

 Well, like the Roomba i7 plus, the Shark IQ R101AE is an auto-emptying robot vacuum.
 It’s also supposed to have exceptional suction power, a self-cleaning brush roll, advanced mapping capabilities, and a relatively affordable price tag.
 Considering that features tend to add to the pricing, it’s comforting that Shark keeps it relatively obtainable.
 Now, the question is whether or not there are any major compromises.
 Let’s see if this self-emptying robot is as great as it sounds.